mitsuba-renderer/nanogui/README.rst

 .. begin_brief_description

 NanoGUI is a minimalistic cross-platform widget library for OpenGL 3+, GLES 2/3, and Metal.
 It supports automatic layout generation, stateful C++ lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to NanoVG_ by Mikko Mononen.
 Python bindings of all functionality are provided using pybind11_.

-**Note**: This repository contains an Enoki_-compatible port of the original NanoGUI_.
+**Note**: This repository contains an improved port of the original NanoGUI_.

-This repository incorporates a number of additional changes that go beyond the choice of vector library:
+The most visible change to developers is that it no longer relies on Eigen or Enoki and ships with its own (absolutely minimal) vector library.
+Additionally, the the repository here incorporates the following changes:

 1. A different set of naming conventions is used for function and variable names that feels more natural in a mixed C++ & Python environment.
    (specifically, ``underscore_case`` for methods and variables rather than ``camelCase``).

 2. GUI Rendering now provides backends for OpenGL 3+, GLES 2/3, and Metal.
 GLES 2 support allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL.
 The Metal backend supports modern Macs, iPhones, etc.

    NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.